stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 to clip those values to the correct ones, so we're testing this too.

-I think we can move forward, so now we're going to explore the use of patterns in the context of test.
+I think we can move forward, so now we're going to explore the use of patterns in the context of tests.

 ```haskell
 testMonth :: [TestTree]